 If they do want a story, talk about how you used your leadership ability to make a past project a success.
 What was the final result?
 Did you help your company make money or save money?
 Did you win an award in school? etc. Talk about real, measurable results.

-Remember what I mentioned above though – you’re probably going to need to share stories and examples when they ask this interview question.
+Remember what I mentioned above though – you’re going to need to share stories and examples when they ask this interview question.
 So don’t lie.
 Pick something that really fits you!

 Ask people who know you!
 Ask your parents, friends, other family, classmates, etc. People you’ve been on sports teams with, on class projects with, or worked with.

 Ask them how they’d describe your leadership, and try to notice a few themes that multiple people repeat.
 That’s what you can take and use.

 If you follow the steps above, you should be able to give a great answer when they ask about your leadership style or leadership experiences in any interview.

 Be ready to get specific, and don’t give vague responses like “I’m a hard worker, so it’s always a success when I lead a project”.
 That’s meaningless.
 That tells them absolutely nothing.

 They want real details, results, and specific facts.